wodsyfounder-dotcom/PDF_Scanner/README_EIDP_Term_Scanner.md

 - Create a single `install.bat` using: `powershell -NoProfile -ExecutionPolicy Bypass -File scripts/make_single_installer.ps1`
   - Output: `dist\install.bat`
   - On a clean machine: copy `install.bat` to an empty folder and run it.
-  - It extracts the app files and automatically runs project setup (creates a venv, installs deps, scaffolds folders, and generates `scanner.env` and `terms.schema.xlsx`).
+  - It extracts the app files and automatically runs project setup (creates a venv, installs deps, scaffolds folders, and generates `scanner.env`).
   - Optional: pass a custom venv location: `install.bat C:\\MyVenvs\\PDF_Scanner.venv` (equivalent to calling the internal setup with that argument).

 - Option B: Full-text installer (no embedded zip)